ShraddhaBeedu/FaceBook_Messenger/README.md

 Usage_Facebook.js takes the input CSV (Shops.csv) as an input and fills the table with the information
 if they are using a Facebook Pixel or
-Facebook Messenger and alos if they have integrated the Facebook Chat Bubble.
+Facebook Messenger and also if they have integrated the Facebook Chat Bubble.

 Working:
 1. Reads the CSV file for the Webpage URL